 The jumpmaster then patted me on the shoulder, signaling my time to go.
 I struggled to put my legs in position.
 With the wind coming from the front and from the propeller, plus the heavy backpack weighing me down, it proved to be more difficult than I thought.
 I looked at the jumpmaster who said something I couldn’t hear amidst the loud roar of the wind and the engine.
 Then, I saw him mouthing, “Go”.

-I jumped, hit my head on the wing, and when I was still pondering whether I had really hit my head on the wing, the parachute had deployed.
-I was just about to open my mouth and start counting to 5000.
+I jumped, hit my head on the wing, and while my mind was still trying to process what had happened, the parachute had deployed.
+I hadn’t even had time to open my mouth and count to 5000.

 The walkie-talkie then crackled to life, giving me step-by-step instructions on what to do.
 I looked below me and saw the tiny roofs of houses and buildings.
 There was a swimming pool on a rooftop, looking about as big as a Band-Aid.
 And there was the vast blue sky all around me.
 I had to wonder if I was really doing what I thought I was doing.
 At that point, I realized that this could either end well, or very, very badly.
 I was in no hurry to find out.